CGreen789/RecipeFE-BE/README.md

 Overall, a really successful day.
 Things I'd like to work on:

 - get the Front-End behaving as it should:
-    - hook up a delete button functionality
+    - hook up a delete button functionality ✅ completed.
+Lots of help from @ajdevbox - thank you!
     - hook up the editRecipeByID functionality
     - create a random button generator which shows one random recipe
 - change the CSS of the front-end: